Kissan Ittehad Chairman Demands To Increase Rates Of Crop - UrduPoint

 Kissan Ittehad Chairman Demands To Increase Rates Of Crop

-Chairman Kissan Ittehad, Khalid Khokhar on Wednesday demanded to increase in the rates of crops to save the agriculture sectors as the agriculture production has already been declined due to high cost
+Chairman Kissan Ittehad, Khalid Hussain Bath on Wednesday demanded to increase in the rates of crops to save the agriculture sectors as the agriculture production has already been declined due to high cost

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2024) Chairman Kissan Ittehad, Khalid Khokhar on Wednesday demanded to increase in the rates of crops to save the agriculture sectors as the agriculture production has already been declined due to high cost.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2024) Chairman Kissan Ittehad, Khalid Hussain Bath on Wednesday demanded to increase in the rates of crops to save the agriculture sectors as the agriculture production has already been declined due to high cost.

 “The mill owners are looting farmers with both hands as the Sugar Mills Association announced to buy sugarcane at the rate of 400 per maund, while the mills are buying at 300 to 325 rupees per maund and losses are being borne by the farmers,” a press release said.